rfeinman/detecting-adversarial-samples/README.md

     python train_model.py -d=<dataset> -e=<nb_epochs>

 where `<dataset>` is one of either 'mnist,' 'cifar' or 'svhn,' and `<nb_epochs>` is an integer indicating the number of epochs to train for.
+We recommend using 10 epochs for MNIST, and 60 for each of CIFAR and SVHN.
 For example, to train the MNIST model for 10 epochs, we would run

     python train_model.py -d=mnist -e=10